 Our mission and values

-Our vision is of a society where everyone can express and realise their rights, where responsibilities are understood and acted on by both individuals and organisations, where decisions are taken with the needs of the most vulnerable in our society in mind, and where services are accessible and responsive to those who need them.
+Our vision is of a society where everyone can realise their rights, where responsibilities are understood and acted on, where decisions consider the most vulnerable in society, and where services are accessible to those who need them.

 We sort out problems together – for good.
 We do this by: